Yuri-Lima/NumbInWord/README.md

 > ### My first project in python:
 1. **Translate number in word**:
-  Goals: The main ideia this project is in the future i will create a API.
+  The main idea of this project is in the future I will create a API.
 1. Link to WebAplication: https://www.yurilima.com.br/yurilima/numberinword/

 If you want to give some piece of advices, please, fell free to getting in touch.